Why are you a Physician?

 If your motive was altruistic, that’s fantastic, but then WHY are you in your OWN Practice?
 WHY not just work for a hospital or large group?

-Your human need for being helpful to society being fulfilled, you start looking at the financial side of things.
+Your human need to be helpful to society is fulfilled, and you start looking at the financial side of things.
 You start looking at who you are as a person.
 You enjoy the freedom; both personal and financial, of being in charge of your own destiny.
 You like being your own boss.
-Being in your own Practice, being in your own Business affords you all of that, and hopefully more.
+Being in your own Practice, and being in your own Business affords you all of that, and hopefully more.

 You embark on a Mission to Save Yourself.

 You’ve worked hard to become a Doctor.
-You’ve worked hard to establish yourself in the commuity, sharpen your skills.
-Your patients like you, your peers respect you.
+You’ve worked hard to establish yourself in the community and sharpen your skills.
+Your patients like you, and your peers respect you.
 Employees adore you (hopefully!).
-Your family respects you, but you need their love not respect.
-You need time for you, your family and do things that you’re promised yourself you’ll do some day.
+Your family respects you, but you need their love, not respect.
+You need time for yourself, and your family and do things that you promised yourself you’d do someday.

 In the meantime, the world of Healthcare is turning upside down.
 CMS is pressuring you to go ‘digital’.

-The general concensus is that it will, over time, improve patient care, reduce costs, make healthcare more affordable for the overall population.
+The general consensus is that it will, over time, improve patient care, reduce costs, and make healthcare more affordable for the overall population.
 But what about you – the Provider?
-They didn’t ask you did they?
-Anyway, you decide to jump on to the bandwagon.
+They didn’t ask you, did they?
+Anyway, you decide to jump onto the bandwagon.